50 to life for man who killed to dodge $30k in stripper fees

 FRESNO, Calif.
 (KFSN) -- A convicted killer lost his last-ditch attempt to throw out his conviction Wednesday.

-The former Table Mountain tribal council member killed 23-year-old Justin Garza over a $30,000 debt to strippers.
+The former Table Mountain tribal member killed 23-year-old Justin Garza over a $30,000 debt to strippers.

 Garza's family focused on faith and forgiveness on the day of sentencing.
 They're leaning on their faith, but forgiveness isn't coming easily.